boris-kz/CogAlg/CONTRIBUTING.md

 2019:

-Stephan Verbeeck, $1000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January
+Stephan Verbeeck, $2000 for insistence on using gradient vs. dx and dy, as well as his perspective on colors and contour tracing, January-June

-Khanh Nguyen, $6250, a lead programmer of this project, January-May
+Khanh Nguyen, $7750, a lead programmer of this project, January-June

-Todor Arnaudov, $1400, regular contributor, March-May
+Todor Arnaudov, $1600, regular contributor, March-June